 Anticipated premiere 2018-2019 season

-Dreaming Zenzile is developed with the support of The Clarice Smith Center’s Artist Partner Program, Baryshnikov Arts Center, The Apollo Theater, and The Public Theater.
+[same note to designer about smaller font size for these contractual credits] Dreaming Zenzile is developed with the support of The Clarice Smith Center’s Artist Partner Program, Baryshnikov Arts Center, The Apollo Theater, and The Public Theater.
 Special thanks to The Miriam Makeba Estate and Mama Africa Cultural & Social Trust for their support and permission to create this work.

 ABOUT SOMI

 Acclaimed vocalist and songwriter Somi was born in Illinois to immigrants from Uganda and Rwanda.
 The Huffington Post recently dubbed her “the new Nina Simone,” while NPR describes her as “an ambitious artist and superb jazz singer [who] creates an elegant amalgam of her bi-continental experiences.
 Somi is a TED Senior Fellow, an inaugural Association of Performing Arts Presenters Fellow, a former Artist-in-Residence at Park Avenue Armory, UCLA's Center for the Art of Performance, Robert Rauschenberg Foundation, and Baryshnikov Arts Center.
-She is the founder of New Africa Live, a non-profit organization that celebrated her fellow African artists.
 Her latest recording, Petite Afrique, released on Sony Music’s historic Okeh Records, is a timely song cycle about the dignity of immigrants and gentrification of Harlem’s vibrant West African quarter.
 The album was recently nominated for a 2018 NAACP Image Award for Outstanding Jazz Album and follows the success of The Lagos Music Salon, which debuted at #1 on U.S. and international jazz charts and earned her an ECHO Award nomination for Best International Jazz Vocalist.
-In her heart of hearts, she is an East African Midwestern girl who loves family, poetry,

 HADESTOWN